markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Speech-Synthesis.md

 sudo amixer set PCM -- -100
 ```

-You can, of course, increase the volume less by choosing a higher value than `-100`.
+to set this to near maximun (and try larger values instead of `-100` to decrease the volume a bit again).

 Install Autobahn|Python